IMPORTANT INFORMATION ABOUT THE PEDIATRIC EMERGENCY CARE

 WHAT HAPPENS TO THE PATIENT AFTER ARRIVAL AT THE EMERGENCY DEPARTMENT?

-Patients arriving at the Emergency Patient Care Department - either without a referral or with a referral issued to the Children's Clinic's Emergency Department - then report to the Emergency Medical Care administration desk with the necessary documents (previous documentation, TAJ card, referral) where their data is recorded, and then the triage examination follows.
+Patients arriving at the Pediatric Emergency Centre - either without a referral or with a referral issued by the Pediatric Emergency Centre of the Pediatric Clinic - then report to the centre's administration desk with the necessary documents (previous documentation, TAJ card, referral) where their data is recorded, and then the triage examination follows.

 WHAT IS TRIAGE?